The Tesla and SpaceX CEO — like Marissa Mayer, Mark Cuban and Tim Cook — is one of the hardest-working people in business.

-Indeed, Musk works up to 100 hours a week, and has said that “creating a company is almost like having a child … It’s almost like, how do you say your child should not have food?”.
+He’s so dedicated to work, he once said that “creating a company is almost like having a child … It’s almost like, how do you say your child should not have food?”

-There is some evidence that you’ll need to practice roughly 10,000 hours on something to be great at it and to be pretty good roughly 7,500 hours, but this doesn’t entirely explain success.
-Indeed, one study found that the time you work on something only predicts about ⅓ of the variation in performance.
+There is some evidence that you’ll need to practice roughly 10,000 hours on something to be great at it, and to be pretty good still requires roughly 7,500 hours — but this doesn’t entirely explain success.
+Indeed, one study found that the time you work on something only predicts about one-third of the variation in performance.
 Other factors that are in play may be intelligence, innate ability and personality.

 Still, there’s no substitute for hard work.
 Just ask Elon Musk, who when asked in 2013 what entrepreneurs should do if they want to succeed, answered, “work like hell.”